-- 3.1 Avon and Somerset Constabulary maintains a single Register of Gifts, Gratuities and Hospitality which is under the direct control of the Head of Professional Standards.
+- 4.1 Avon and Somerset Constabulary maintains a single Register of Gifts, Gratuities and Hospitality which is under the direct control of the Head of Professional Standards.
 The folder can be found on the G (HQ) Drive Gifts and Hospitality Register.
-PSD will ensure scrutiny, auditing and governance of the register in line with wider corporate governance arrangements for integrity and counter corruption.
-The OPCC keep their own register which is published on the PCC's website http://www.avonandsomerset-pcc.gov.uk/Openness/Register-of-Gifts--Hospitality-for-the-PCC-and-OPCC.aspx - 3.2 Authority to retain should be obtained prior to or at the time of receipt if practicable.
+PSD will ensure scrutiny, auditing, and governance of the register in line with wider corporate governance arrangements for integrity and counter corruption.
+The OPCC maintain their own register which is published on the PCC website and can be accessed via the following link Register of Gifts and Hospitality | OPCC for Avon and Somerset (avonandsomerset-pcc.gov.uk). - 4.2 Authority to retain should be obtained prior to or at the time of receipt if practicable.
 The Authorising Officer should be of senior rank to the recipient.
-In the case of Area Commanders and Department Heads then a COG member should act as Authorising Officer.
+In the case of Department Heads then a Chief Officer Group (COG) member should act as Authorising Officer.
 With regard to the Chief Constable then the Authorising Officer will be the Police and Crime Commissioner.
 The Authorising Officer for the Police and Crime Commissioner will be the Police and Crime Panel (PCP).
-The Authorising Officer for the OPCC will be the OPCC CEO or CFO. - 3.3 If approval is not granted but to return the item is likely to offend then the item should be donated to a Police related good cause if practicable. - 3.4 It is just as important to record refusals to accept a gift, gratuity or hospitality as this will provide intelligence in cases where attempts are made to corrupt Officers and staff through such offers. - 3.5 Entries on the Register will include the nature of the offer, the circumstances in which the offer was made, the estimated value of the gift, gratuity or hospitality and whether permission or authority to accept any such offer was sought or granted.
-Each
+The Authorising Officer for the OPCC will be the OPCC Chief of Staff or CFO. - 4.3 If approval is not granted but to return the item is likely to offend then the item should be donated to a Police Force related good cause if practicable. - 4.4 It is just as important to record refusals to accept a gift, gratuity, or hospitality as this will provide intelligence in cases where attempts are made to corrupt officers and staff through such offers.

-District/Dept Admin has access to the Register and should be notified of any gift, gratuity or hospitality.
-The name and Rank of the person giving authority to receive should then be recorded.
-Entries will be reviewed on a monthly basis by a member of the Senior Leadership Team (OPCC CEO & CFO).
-The Head of PSD will also conduct a similar review of the register for each district and department on a quarterly basis and sign off the register.
-The central register will be available for inspection by a member of the Chief Officers Group (COG) at all times.
-The register for COG will be inspected by the Chief Constable, and the register for the Chief Constable will be inspected by the Police and Crime Commissioner.
-The register for the OPCC will be reviewed by the OPCC CEO & CFO.
+4.5 Entries on the Register will include the nature of the offer, the circumstances in which the offer was made, the estimated value of the gift, gratuity, or hospitality and whether permission or authority to accept any such offer was sought or granted.
+Each Area/Department has access to the Register and should be notified of any gift, gratuity, or hospitality.
+The name and rank of the person giving authority to receive should then be recorded.
+Entries will be reviewed on a monthly basis by a member of the Senior Leadership Team (OPCC Chief of Staff & CFO).
+The Head of PSD will also conduct a similar review of the register for each area and department on a quarterly basis and sign off the register.
+The central register will be available for inspection by a member of COG at all times.
+The register for COG will be inspected by the Chief Constable, and the register for the Chief Constable will be reviewed by the OPCC Chief of Staff & CFO.
 The register for the PCC will be reviewed by the PCP.